Giant squid: Morphology and anatomy

 Like all squid, a giant squid has a mantle (torso), eight arms, and two longer tentacles (the longest known tentacles of any cephalopod).
 The arms and tentacles account for much of the squid's great length, making it much lighter than its chief predator, the sperm whale.
 Scientifically documented specimens have masses of hundreds, rather than thousands, of kilograms.

 The inside surfaces of the arms and tentacles are lined with hundreds of subspherical suction cups, 2 to 5 cm in diameter, each mounted on a stalk.
 The circumference of these suckers is lined with sharp, finely serrated rings of chitin.
 The perforation of these teeth and the suction of the cups serve to attach the squid to its prey.
 It is common to find circular scars from the suckers on or close to the head of sperm whales that have attacked giant squid.

 Each tentacular club is divided into three regions—the carpus ("wrist"), manus ("hand") and dactylus ("finger").
 The carpus has a dense cluster of cups, in six or seven irregular, transverse rows.
 The manus is broader, closer to the end of the club, and has enlarged suckers in two medial rows.
 The dactylus is the tip.
 The bases of all the arms and tentacles are arranged in a circle surrounding the animal's single, parrot-like beak, as in other cephalopods.

 Giant squid have small fins at the rear of their mantles used for locomotion.
-Like other cephalopods, they are propelled by jet—by pulling water into the mantle cavity, and pushing it through the siphon, in gentle, rhythmic pulses.
+Like other cephalopods, they move through jet propulsion—by pulling water into the mantle cavity, and pushing it through the siphon, in gentle, rhythmic pulses.
 They can also move quickly by expanding the cavity to fill it with water, then contracting muscles to jet water through the siphon.
 Giant squid breathe using two large gills inside the mantle cavity.
 The circulatory system is closed, which is a distinct characteristic of cephalopods.
 Like other squid, they contain dark ink.